128technology/docs/docs/concepts_fib_construction.md

 In this case, if a packet classified as source tenant `t0` comes into the router destined for 10.1.1.10 TCP/443, it will match the FIB entry for 10.1.1.0/24 TCP/0 for service `s1`.
 This entry has a next-hop from the route update and therefore a session will be installed and traffic forwarded to next-hop 192.168.1.2.

-Be aware, though, that even with this new behavior, when there is any transport conflict between two services for entries of a particular prefix, the service declared as the winner (alphabetically) will create FIB entries for all of its transports and the losing service or services will create **no** FIB entries for this prefix.
+Be aware, though, that even with this behavior, when there is any transport conflict between two services for entries of a particular prefix, the service declared as the winner (alphabetically) will create FIB entries for all of its transports and the losing service or services will create **no** FIB entries for this prefix.
 This is illustrated below:

 ```
         service            s0